Local SEO Featured

 • “Can a locksmith come to my house in the next 30 minutes?”

-Locksmiths who optimized for two-word keywords (“locksmith Denver,” “car lockout”) missed the conversational, question-based voice queries that triggered 48% of emergency calls.
+Locksmiths who optimized only for two-word keywords (“locksmith Denver,” “car lockout”) missed the conversational questions that triggered 48% of emergency calls.

-Fix: Create content answering full-sentence questions, not just keyword phrases.
+Fix: Write content that answers full-sentence questions, not just keyword phrases.

-Some locksmiths assumed that if they ranked #1 in traditional organic results, they’d automatically appear in AI Overviews.
+Some locksmiths assumed ranking #1 in traditional organic results would automatically put them in AI Overviews.

 AI systems prioritized: